Start Building for Free

 For a full configuration example, see the Sample Scheduled Workflows configuration.

-Using job contexts to share environment variables
+Using contexts to share and secure environment variables

 workflows: